Parameter types#

 ClassSelectors#

-• param.ClassSelector: An instance or class of a specified Python class or superclass
+: An instance or subclass of a class or tuple of classesparam.Dict

 class C(param.Parameterized):